 Is the Bonus Really a Bonus?

 Even though bonuses exist and are definitely great for some players, they are also not made for everyone.
 For example, browsing online casinos, it is easy to become enticed by all the bonuses and simply choose a casino based on this, without paying any attention to anything else.
 In this case, the bonus masks other things that may be important and, even though the bonus is still a bonus per se, it is not a bonus for the individual in that situation.

 Also, even if the player has signed up to a specific casino, not all bonuses that are made available by the casino are of use to the player.
 For example, a player who only plays poker might be given tons of bonuses to access, say, slot games, even though the player has no interest in playing online slots.
 While accepting the bonus per se does not necessarily have any negative consequences, it is of no use to the player if it will not be redeemed.

 Furthermore, bonuses may entice a player who doesn’t play much to play more.
 While this is obviously the purpose of the bonus from the casino’s point of view, it might not be beneficial for the player to redeem these if they do not wish to continue playing.

 Read the Terms and Conditions

 Even if none of those factors are of importance, and a player genuinely wants to redeem a bonus that is well-suited to the game of choice, it is still important to read the terms and conditions.
-Bonuses often come with stringent terms, certain limitations or play restrictions, or even wager or rollover requirements.
+Bonuses in online gambling often come with stringent terms, certain limitations or play restrictions, or even wager or rollover requirements.
 These might prevent a player from, for instance, being able to cash out a winning due to a wager requirement or only being able to get part of the winnings.

 While the existence of terms and conditions or requirements do not necessarily make a bonus a bad deal, it is still important for the player to be aware of them before redeeming the bonus.